noooanyway/Folder-Sync/README.md

 If you want to synchronize a folder at C:\Users\User\Desktop\source_folder with another folder at C:\Users\User\Desktop\replica_folder, and log the output to sync.log, you would use:

    python main.py --source_path "C:\Users\orest\Desktop\source_folder" --replica_path "C:\Users\orest\Desktop\replica_folder" --sync_interval 60 --log_path ".\sync.log"

+### Important Notice:
+Please be aware that if you have one or both of the folders (source or replica) open in a file explorer window while the synchronization process is running, it might cause the program to stop working correctly.
+This is due to a feature in Windows called a "soft lock," which temporarily locks files and folders when they are being accessed or viewed.
+To avoid issues, ensure that both folders are closed during synchronization.

 ## Contact
 For further information or support, please contact orestmartyn00@gmail.com